 But don't stop at the title.
 Google gives you additional real estate with the Description Tag that appears right below it.

-Use your description to grab the searchers attention.
+Use your Description Tag to grab the searchers attention.

-If so, standing out will be easy!
+If they are all this bland, standing out will be easy!
 Just talk about what you can do for the client, not how great you are as a company, such as:

 5. Show Your Human Side

 Yes, having your target keywords in the Title Tag is one critical element to helping you rank your page for that term, but adding your brand name into the mix is key too...especially for your Homepage.

 - Listing your company or personal name shows that you're a real brand or person, making you more accessible and trustworthy.

 - Adding your company name to your Title Tag, particularly on your Homepage, will help your website also rank for your own company name so that searchers can easily find you when they're looking for you.

 - Showing your brand name may help your site rank in general too.
 This is because Google tends to have a preference for ranking real brands and people over general less branded content sites.
 Google wants to know that websites are legitimate and not just spammy junk.
 Having your company or personal name front and center helps validate that your website is a real organization.